Reddit Keyword Alerts: 5 Ways to Get Them in 2026 (Free & Paid)

 Syften$29.95+/moBothBooleanSlack, emailNear real-time

-Prices from public pricing pages, July 2026.
+Prices from public pricing pages, checked August 7, 2026.
 Reddit's own notifications cover replies and follows — there is no native keyword alert.

 Ten keywords with no filtering means an hour a day of deleting alerts — the top complaint in every "how do you track Reddit keywords" thread.
 Four filters, in order of impact: